sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 ```

 This is used to compute a request allowance.
 The request allowance will
-be smoothed between `threshold`, and the defined rate limits (maximum).
+be smoothed between the `threshold`, and the defined rate limits (maximum).
 The request allowance will be updated internally every `delay` seconds.

 Events are emitted based on the following calculations: